mobilecoinfoundation/mcips/text/0049-network-ids.md

 * Ultimately, in a product-focused project, we want to be able to see in testing that "GOOG" displays correctly in the app when we test on testnet, and that all the correct
   UI elements work, and token-specific config is loaded correctly.
 This will likely motivate engineers higher up in the stack to make "TESTGOOG" and "GOOG" display in identical ways to the user of the app, so that they will know exactly how it will appear in real life in prod when they are testing in testnet.
-  This completely defeats the purpose "separate token ids per network" mechanism, since the user will no longer be able to distinguish being on prod vs. being on testnet.
+  This completely defeats the purpose of "separate token ids per network", since the user will no longer be able to distinguish being on prod vs. being on testnet.

 We propose to reduce complexity here and separate these concerns.